If you want to see me rolling my eyes, all you have to do is put me in front of a typical coffee commercial.

-Caffeine, Crema and the Ghost of Chlorogenic Acid: Robusta, Take Over
+Caffeine, Crema & the Ghost of Chlorogenic Acid: Robusta Takeover

-If we consider everything we’ve learned so far about Arabica coffee vs Robusta, the question inevitably arises as to why the reject bean Robusta is bought, processed and drunk at all.
+If we consider everything we’ve learned so far about Arabica vs Robusta coffee, the question inevitably is, “Why the reject bean Robusta is bought, processed and drunk at all”?

 This makes it much easier to make a startup espresso without having to rely entirely on the “more expensive” Arabica bean.
 In terms of crema, Robusta also makes every barista’s life easier.